-The chief operating decision-makers have been identified as the Executive Directors of the Company (the "Executive Directors").
+The chief operating decision-makers have been identified as the executive directors of the Company (the "Executive Directors").
 The Executive Directors review the Group's internal reporting in order to assess performance and allocate resources.
 Management determined the operating segments based on these reports.

-Management assesses the performance based on the nature of the Group's business principally located in Hong Kong, which comprises property agency businesses for commercial and industrial properties and shops, and other business mainly includes the provision of internet education and related services.
-The internet education and related services business was disposed in August 2013.
+Management assesses the performance based on the nature of the Group's business principally located in Hong Kong, which comprises property agency businesses for commercial and industrial properties and shops.